-We know it can be hard to give feedback to a volunteer who's working for free.
-But volunteers want their work to be useful for you, and feedback is an important part of any collaborative relationship.
+We know it can be hard to give feedback to a Volunteer who's working for free, but volunteers want their work to be useful for you!
+An exchange of feedback is an important part of any collaborative relationship.

-1. Set your volunteer up for success from the start
+Set your Volunteer up for success from the start

-Since your volunteer is coming from the outside, they'll need adequate background information on your organization and needs in order to complete your project.
-Spending a little time upfront contextualizing your volunteer may reduce the number of questions they need to ask along the way, and increase the likelihood that they'll come up with a deliverable you will love.
+Since your Volunteer is coming from the outside, they'll need adequate background information on your Organization and its needs to complete your project.
+Spending a little time upfront contextualizing your Volunteer may reduce the number of questions they need to ask along the way, and increase the likelihood that they'll come up with a deliverable you'll love.
 Make sure you have these items ready to send when your project starts: